 The hotel has an indoor heated swimming pool which looks very inviting.
 I couldn’t use the pool as I had a head wound which I couldn’t get wet (don’t ask) but it would definitely be worth packing your swimming stuff in order to try it out.
 There’s also a sauna, steam room and gym for hotel guests to use.

 The hotel is right in the centre of Cardiff, in a great location for exploring the city.
 There are shops, bars, restaurants and cafes right by the hotel.
 On the morning before we left we walked to medieval Cardiff castle and toured the Victorian gothic interior.

 Cardiff Arms Park and the Millennium Stadium are also a few minutes’ walk from the hotel, and Cardiff Bay and the Doctor Who Experience are a short bus ride away.

 The Cardiff Marriott hotel is a comfortable and welcoming place to stay, in an excellent location for exploring the Welsh capital.
 I’d definitely recommend this hotel.

-Disclosure: We were guests of the Cardiff Marriott hotel for the purposes of this review.
+Disclosure: This post contains affiliate links, which means that if you clicked through and booked I may receive a small commission.
+We were guests of the Cardiff Marriott hotel for the purposes of this review.
 All opinions, images, videos and Harry-Potter-style head wounds are my own.